 I’ll never forget the day when a red rubber bracelet was my most important accessory.
-After beginning our regular morning routine, I was confronted by
+After beginning our regular morning routine, I was confronted by an angry colleague in my

 A primary cause of student misbehaviors is teacher miss-steps.
 Research suggests a series of best practices that can be employed to engage students and advance learning goals.
 The best news for teachers is that changing one’s own teacher moves is the easiest change to make—much easier than changing a student’s behavior or that of an entire class.